Ministry of Defence (India): Role

+Modern era: 20th and 21st century

-The functions of MoD which in 1947 was mainly logistic support to the armed forces, has undergone far reaching changes.
-In November 1962, following the 1962 war, a Department of Defence Production was set-up to deal with research, development and production of defence equipment.
+The functions of MoD which in 1947 was mainly logistic support to the armed forces, have undergone far-reaching changes.
+In November 1962, following the 1962 war, a Department of Defence Production was set up to deal with research, development and production of defence equipment.
 In November 1965, the Department of Defence Supplies was created for planning and execution of schemes for import substitution of requirements for defence purposes.
 These two Departments were later merged to form the Department of Defence Production and Supplies.

 In 1980, the Department of Defence Research and Development was created.
 In January 2004, the Department of Defence Production and Supplies was renamed the Department of Defence Production.
 A Scientific Adviser to the Defence Minister was appointed to advise on scientific aspects of military equipment and the research and design of defence forces equipment.
 The Department of Ex-Servicemen Welfare was created in 2004.

+Property portfolio

+The Ministry of Defence is one of India’s largest landowners, owning over 17.99 lakh acres of land across India, and the largest landowner among all ministries of the Government of India.
+This is managed by Defence Estates Organisation under the Ministry of Defence.

+Main Building

+The current headquarters of the Ministry of Defence is in Secretariat Building, New Delhi.
+Under the Central Vista Redevelopment Project, the Ministry will be relocated into a Defence Enclave inside the Common Central Secretariat.
+The Defence Enclave will be housed within specific blocks of the Central Vista Secretariat, currently identified as CCS‑6, CCS‑7, and CCS‑8.

 Organisation

 Departments

-The Ministry of Defence consists of five departments; Department of Defence (DoD), Department of Military Affairs (DMA), Department of Defence Production (DDP), Department of Defence Research and Development (DRDO), and Department of Ex-Servicemen Welfare (DESW).
+The Ministry of Defence consists of five departments; the Department of Defence (DoD), the Department of Military Affairs (DMA), the Department of Defence Production (DDP), the Department of Defence Research and Development (DRDO), and the Department of Ex-Servicemen Welfare (DESW).
 The Defence Secretary of India functions as head of the Department of Defence, and is additionally responsible for coordinating the activities of the departments in the ministry.

 The principal functions of all the departments are as follows: